centreon/centreon-documentation/en/alerts-notifications/notif-configuration.md

     - **Notification options**: Define for which statuses notifications must be sent.
 If no value is defined here, the value will be inherited from a parent template (see [Template inheritance rules](#template-inheritance-rules)).
 If no value is defined on any parent template, notifications will be sent for all statuses except for **None**.

-    - **Notification Interval**: Define the number of “time units” to wait before re-notifying a contact that this host is still down or unreachable/that this service is still in a warning or critical condition.
-The resource is in a SOFT state.
+    - **Notification Interval**: Define the number of “time units” to wait before re-notifying a contact that this host is still not up/that this service is still in a not-OK condition.
         - With the default time unit of 60s, this number will mean multiples of 1 minute.
         - Enter 0 to send just 1 notification.
         - Be aware that a notification can only be sent if a check has occurred.
 In order to get the expected results, the value defined in this field must be a multiple of the **Normal Check Interval** option defined on the **General Information** tab.